Competition filters

 Timeout

-An error message stating that the strategy calculation exceeds a given time implies that you need to optimize the code and reduce the execution time.
-Futures systems should be evaluated in 10 minutes and Bitcoin futures/Crypto long systems in 5 minutes of time.
+An error saying the strategy calculation exceeds the time limit means you need to optimize your code.
+Futures systems must finish within 10 minutes, and Bitcoin futures/Crypto long systems within 5 minutes.

 Number of strategies

-An error message stating that the limit for strategies has been exceeded is connected to the number of running strategies in your area.
-You can have at most 50 of them and you should select 15 for the contest.
+An error about the strategy limit means you have too many running strategies.
+You can have at most 50, and you should select 15 for the contest.

 Templates